 If I were to sum up Captivate Escape Rooms in a single word, it would be “friendly”.
 The staff are pleasant.
-The booking process isn’t demanding (now that they’ve thankfully moved away from their reliance on Sistic).
-Most importantly, the rooms are the most forgiving ones I’ve ever played, from the gentle hand-holding via over-cluing, to the generous 75 minutes that you’re given for each room, and which you won’t even come close to using up.
+The booking process isn’t demanding.
+Most importantly, the rooms are among the most forgiving ones I’ve ever played, from the gentle hand-holding via over-cluing, to the generous 75 minutes that you’re given for each room, and which you won’t even come close to using up.

 Some escape rooms make you feel like you’re in a thrilling battle of wits with the game designers.
-At Captivate Escape Rooms, in contrast, the game designers really, really want you to win.
+At Captivate Escape Rooms, in contrast, the game designers want you to win.

 But maybe kindness has its place.
 These rooms would be great for beginners or groups with kids, for instance.
-And the surfeit of clues certainly makes a change from rooms which require torturous leaps of logic.
+And the surfeit of clues certainly makes a change from rooms which require torturous leaps of logic — part of the reason the puzzles are so solver-friendly are that they make perfect sense.

 Furthermore, though the rooms are friendly, they’re not necessarily boring.
 The puzzles may be simple, but they’re fairly original, providing a breath of fresh air in a market saturated with familiar puzzle types and structures — and making them worthwhile even for veterans.
 There are also some clever or trickier puzzles mixed in with the rest, and some variance in room difficulty; experienced groups might find Elixir more to their taste than Kellar’s Magic Emporium, for instance.
-Cirque, their latest addition, should also prove more satisfying for experienced teams.
+Their latest additions, Murder on the Singapore Express and Alien vs Human, should prove more challenging for experienced teams.

 It also helps that the rooms contain fun little surprises.
 There isn’t much “high-tech” stuff of the sort that escape room players here might be familiar with, but there are still enough gadgets and physical aspects to help make up for the reliance on code-locks.